INJAZ Al-Arab: Knowledge Partners

-Bett MEA, Harvard Business Review, Localized, MIT Enterprise Forum, World Economic Forum, Oliver Wyman.
+Bett MEA, Harvard Business Review, MIT Enterprise Forum, World Economic Forum, Oliver Wyman.

 Awards & Publications

 INJAZ Al-Arab and Soraya Salti, former CEO, were awarded The Henry R. Kravis Prize in Nonprofit Leadership in 2012.

 INJAZ Al-Arab, along with six other organizations throughout the world, was awarded the Skoll Foundation for Social Entrepreneurship in 2009.

+Named one of the top 200 NGOs in the world by NGO Advisor for eight consecutive years, for the social, economic, and humanitarian impact they deliver.